realmistic/PythonInvest-basic-fin-analysis/README.md

 **COLAB NOTEBOOKS**

  All notebooks with the code are published here as well.
 Please copy them and try to run.

- I'm happy to hear the ideas on improvement or just that you find this useful.
+  I'm happy to hear any ideas to improve or just that you find this work useful.

 Ivan